Anderson Lawyer Helping Workers Protect FMLA Rights

 Sadly, many employers choose to make a difficult situation even harder by violating workers’ rights to FMLA leave.
 Don’t let your employer get away with FMLA violations—fight back with the help of the attorneys at Beeman Heifner Benge P.A.

-Who is Eligible For A FMLA Leave In Indianapolis?
+Who is Eligible For A FMLA Leave In Anderson?

 It’s important to understand whether or not you are eligible for FMLA leave.
 FMLA covers employees of private employers with at least 50 employees, government agencies, or elementary and secondary schools.
 Employees that work for other employers are not covered by the FMLA.